Pelli Sandadi: Plot

 Vijay Krishna (Srikanth) is a musician from a musical family.
-He lives with two married sisters and their husbands and his uncle.
-All of his family is dedicated to music.
-His father (Satyanarayana) is looking for a suitable matrimonial alliance for Vijay who is in search of a girl whom he saw in a dream.
-He never saw her face in the dream but he saw a mole beside her belly button.
+He lives with two married sisters, their husbands, and his uncle.
+His whole family is dedicated to music.
+His father (Satyanarayana) is looking for a suitable matrimonial alliance for Vijay, who is in search of a girl whom he saw in a dream.
+He never saw her face in the dream, but he saw a mole beside her belly button.
 The story continues in search of the girl.
-Meanwhile, his father arranges his marriage with a Kalyani (Ravali), who hails from a nearby village and belongs to a music family.
+Meanwhile, his father arranges his marriage to Kalyani (Ravali), who hails from a nearby village and belongs to a musical family.

 Meanwhile, Vijay gets a job in Ooty as a music lecturer.
-There he finds his dream girl Swapna (Deepti Bhatnagar).
-He falls in love with her and proposes to her which she accepts.
-He comes back home to share the news about his love, but his father arranges the marriage.
-Later Swapna learns that the person she loves and Kalyani's fiancé are the same.
+There, he finds his dream girl, Swapna (Deepti Bhatnagar).
+He falls in love with her and proposes, which she accepts.
+He returns home to share the news about his love, but his father arranges the marriage.
+Later, Swapna learns that the person she loves and Kalyani's fiancé are the same.
 Swapna and Kalyani are actually sisters.
 Swapna then sacrifices her love and informs her sister that she has a terminal illness.
-She asks Vijay, as her dying wish to marry Kalyani.
+She asks Vijay, as her dying wish, to marry Kalyani.
 Meanwhile, Kalyani also learns that Vijay loves her younger sister Swapna.
-Eventually, Kalyani convinces her sister to marry Vijay and the film ends on a happy note.
+Eventually, Kalyani convinces her sister to marry Vijay, and the film ends on a happy note.